1 hour ago

 "What is that?" he asks, throatily.

 "Oh!
-Those are the special cushioned socks I got for my son's foot braces, I meant to try them on him!"
-I say.
+Those are the new cushioned socks I got for my son's foot braces, I meant to put them on him this morning!"
+I exclaim.
 "Tee hee!"

 "You beguile me," I say, "But I have to be going, because I have a conference call with our district special-ed liaison."